YassineOueriemmi/Fx-Momentum/README.md

 The project provides an empirical comparison between short-term FX momentum and PPP-based value strategies.
 Results highlight the importance of transaction costs, market regimes, and cross-sectional effects in currency markets.

----

-## Requirements

-All dependencies are listed in:

-- `requirements.txt`